wsaada19/CommunityQuests/README.md

 ### worlds (optional)

 Use this parameter to restrict quests to specific worlds.
 All worlds in the list will be able to participate in quests.
-When no value is provided for worlds then the quest will be enabled in every world.
+When no value is provided for worlds the quest will be enabled in every world.

 ### disableDuplicateBreaks